 01 Rural Development

-Information gathering and verification survey for the development of infrastructure and equipment for CARD promotion in the JICA Africa region (2020-present)
+Information gathering and verification survey for the development of infrastructure and equipment for CARD promotion in the JICA Africa region (2020-2023)

 The Coalition for African Rice Development (CARD) launched in 2008 by JICA and the Alliance for a Green Revolution in Africa (AGRA), an international NGO, with the goal of doubling rice production in Sub-Saharan Africa.
 From 2008 to 2018, the region's rice production has doubled, and from 2019, it aims further double its production by 2030.
 The study covers 12 of the 32 African countries participating in CARD i.e. Ethiopia, Madagascar, Rwanda, Uganda, Cote d'Ivoire, Ghana, Liberia, Nigeria, Senegal, Sierra Leone, Zambia, and Cameroon; to determine what irrigation facilities, equipment, and other hardware are needed in each country to increase rice production.